 Judging & Prizes:

-The top three (3) videos will be selected by a committee & online poll.
-Voting will take place online here at www.preventionlane.org/videos between March 22 and April 1.
+The top three (3) videos for each category will be selected by a committee & online poll.
+Voting will take place online here at www.preventionlane.org/videos between April 2 and April 10 at 11:59pm.
 Be sure to share the link with your friends so they can vote!
 Awardees will be notified on April 2.